Spiritual Warfare:

 Christians experience real problems, and doing our best to overcome them through the power of God, will involve struggles and wrestling's that Paul defined as "warfare."

 Is your battle personal?
 Are you fighting fear, doubt, depression, physical problems, condemnation, obsessions, worry, despair or hopelessness?
 Is there an attitude, a habit, or a part of your flesh that is destroying you and you know it, but you can’t seem to get a handle on it?
 Has your good intentions to win family and friends to the Lord now turned into a personal attack against you?
 Are you threatened by the hostility and hate of others, do you fear isolation or how others can hurt you?
 Are you disturbed by your own hardened heart?
-Then seek God for His deliverance because He has provided a way for us in Christ, set your love upon Him and He will deliver you.
+Then seek God for His deliverance because He has provided a way for each one of us in Christ, set your love upon Him and He will deliver you.

 Psa 34:19 Many are the afflictions of the righteous: but the LORD delivereth him out of them all.